MPC2grim911/WB_coding_challenge/README.txt

    TestCase 2: complete
    TestCase 3: mostly complete

-   -Note: Am unfamiliar with navigating Android TV device so
+   -Note: Am unfamiliar with navigating
-      TestCases have been debugged on Samsung Android phone
+          TestCases have been debugged on Samsung Android mobile device

 TestCase 1: Launch WiFiman app

+   Description:
+	Simple app that launches existing WiFiman upon pressing the icon's image button.

+        - Note: If doesn't work on Emulator, try running through USB test device

-   Instructions:
+   UI Instructions:

-      *To launch WiFiman app, press on WiFiman app image
+      * To launch WiFiman app, press on WiFiman app image

    Warnings:

-      *If WiFiman app has not been installed on device:
+      * If WiFiman app has not been installed on device:

-          -TextView message will appear on screen
+          - TextView message will appear on screen

-          -launching WiFiman will crash TestCase app
+          - Launching WiFiman will crash TestCase app

    Future Improvement Notes:

-      -Modify warning message into prompt user pop up tab
+      - Modify warning message into prompt user pop up tab

-      -Close out of TestCase app after pop up tab warning
+      - Close out of TestCase app after pop up tab warning

+   Additional notes:

+      - App been adapted to fit different screen sizes in landscape mode

 TestCase 2: Print signal of user input SSID

+   Description:
+       Simple app that checks scans wifi network of device.
+       The app obtains user input of wifi name (SSID) and prints the signal strength every second for a minute and then the average signal strength from there after.

-   -Note: Might not perform properly on Emulator
+         - Note: Might not perform properly on Emulator.
+                 If Emulator does not work, try running through USB test device

-   Instructions:
+   UI Instructions:

       1) Enable location permissions for app in device settings prior to starting app